 Getting Materials from Other Libraries

-Resource Sharing
+Resource Sharing within Primo

-Interlibrary loan with ILLiad
+Interlibrary Loan with ILLiad

 When you need to request a journal article, book chapter, or conference proceedings, or when you need to request a book that isn’t held in any SUNY library, your request is processed through ILLiad.

 Log in to ILLiad with your full SUNY Poly email address and SITNet password to access your account and submit requests.
-You can also click “request via ILLiad” in Primo VE to access ILLiad.
+You can also click “request via ILLiad” in Primo to access ILLiad.
 You’ll be sent an email when your resource is available for download or pickup.

 For online resources, you can click the link in your notification email or log on to ILLiad with your full SUNY Poly email address and SITNet password to view all your requested items and download them as you please.
 For books and physical resources from outside the SUNY catalog, you can pick up your items at the Cayan Library Service Desk or have them shipped to you.